-A student's grade point average (GPA) will be evaluated after completing two semesters of full-time studies.
+A student's grade point average (GPA) will be first evaluated after completing 2 semesters of full-time studies and then annually evaluated after the completion of each spring semester.
 If the student's GPA drops below the required level, as stated on the College website, the student will be placed on financial aid probation.
-If the required GPA for the award is not achieved the next semester, the College may reduce or discontinue all PHC financial aid.
-Need-based aid will not be used to fill the loss or discontinuation of merit-based aid regardless of the reason merit-based aid was discontinued.
+During this probation period, the student must meet with the Financial Aid Officer to discuss academic plans and goals to achieve the required GPA.
+If the required GPA for the scholarship is not achieved by the next annual evaluation, participation requirements have not been maintained, and improvement shown, the College may reduce or discontinue PHC scholarships.